Food tours to Thailand and India. Want to tag-along?

-The tag-along concept is simple — make your own way to Bangkok or Hanoi (use your frequent flyer miles, hotel rewards etc.) and meet up with Spirit House chefs and guide for four fun-filled days of food exploration and discovery.
+The tag-along concept is simple — make your own way to Bangkok or Delhi (use your frequent flyer miles, hotel rewards etc.) and meet up with Spirit House chefs and guide for four fun-filled days of food exploration and discovery.

-These tours are a fantastic way to begin your holiday in Thailand or Vietnam — giving you a deeper understanding of the food and culture as well as some unique sights along the way.
+These tours are a fantastic way to begin your holiday in Thailand or India — giving you a deeper understanding of the food and culture as well as some unique sights along the way.